argoproj/argoproj/community/ecosystem-projects.md

 # Ecosystem Projects

+The Argoproj consists of four core projects that implement the main use-cases.
+In addition to the core project repositories the [argoproj](https://github.com/) organization hosts repositories of core project dependencies and ecosystem projects.

+* Core project dependencies are either shared code libraries (such as [gitops-engine](https://github.com/argoproj/gitops-engine), [pkg](https://github.com/argoproj/pkg) or [argo-ui](https://github.com/argoproj/argo-ui) ) or repositories that host release/deployments artifacts ( such as [argo-helm](https://github.com/argoproj/argo-helm), or [homebrew-tap](https://github.com/argoproj/homebrew-tap) ).

-The Argoproj consists of four core projects and set of supporting ecosystem projects.
-The ecosystem projects implement experimental features or opinionated use cases that are useful for the sub-set of users.
+* The ecosystem projects implement experimental features or opinionated use cases that are useful for the sub-set of users.

+This document describes in which projects qualify to be an ecosystem project and the process of adding a new one.

 ## Eligibility